 De Young SmartHome technology is synonymous with state-of-the-art design and responsible environmental stewardship.

-4. What are some of the EnergySmart™ and ControlSmart features included with each Zero Energy home at EnVision?
+4. What are some of the De Young EnergySmart™ and ControlSmart features included with each Zero Energy home?

-Like every De Young SmartHome, the Zero Energy homes at EnVision will come with a bevy of EnergySmart™ and ControlSmart features designed in concert to optimize affordability with overall efficiency, comfort, security and control of each home.
-Features can include such things as:
+Like every De Young SmartHome, the Zero Energy homes will come with a bevy of De Young EnergySmart™ and ControlSmart features designed in concert to optimize affordability with overall efficiency, comfort, security and control of each home.
+Features can include:

 - 2×6 Advanced Framed Walls

 - Dual pane argon gas-filled windows with triple-layer solar control

 - Ample formaldehyde-free insulation with airtight construction for a superior thermal envelope